MultiCraft/repixture/README.md

 ## Bugs and problems

-- Crafting is terribly inconvenient and painful to do ... to the point it completely sucks out the lifeblood of this game
+- There's currently no crafting guide
+- Wall torches look wrong
 - Creative Mode has limited functionality and is only for testing
-- Villages sometimes don't destroy enough land above them
+- Villages sometimes have huge landmasses or floating treecaps above them

 ## Changelog